universal-ctags/ctags/docs/windows.rst

 It is easy to build a Cygwin version of ctags using the normal GNU/Linux build steps.
 This ctags.exe will depend on cygwin1.dll and should only be used within the Cygwin ecosystem.

+The following packages are needed to build a full-featured version:

+- libiconv-devel
+- libjansson-devel
+- libxml2-devel
+- libyaml-devel

 Cygwin has packages with a recent version of MinGW-w64 as well.
 This way it is easy to cross-compile a native Windows application with ``make -f mk_mingw.mak  CC=i686-w64-mingw32-gcc``.

 You can also build a native Windows version using Autotools.